isl-org/Open3D/docs/tutorial/visualization/draw.rst

 With vertex normals
 :::::::::::::::::::

 Finally, we compute the vertex normals of the sphere.
 The resulting visualization shows a smooth-shaded sphere.
 Note that internally, ``TriangleMesh::compute_vertex_normals()`` will compute both the vertex and triangle normals, while ``TriangleMesh::compute_triangle_normals()`` will only compute the triangle normals.

 .. code-block:: python

-    sphere = o3d.geometry.TriangleMesh.create_sphere(2.0, 100)
+    sphere = o3d.geometry.TriangleMesh.create_sphere(2.0)
-    sphere.compute_vertex_normals()
-    o3d.visualization.draw(sphere)
+    sphere.compute_vertex_normals()     # Computes a smooth normal at each vertex o3d.visualization.draw(sphere)

 .. image:: https://user-images.githubusercontent.com/93158890/157339234-1a92a944-ac38-4256-8297-0ad78fd24b9c.jpg